cooper-org/cooper/docs/source/additional_features.md

 Selecting `alternation_type=AlternationType.DualPrimal` does not double the number of backward passes through the primal parameters!

-When using a `LagrangianFormulation`, to obtain the gradients with respect to the Lagrange multipliers, it suffices to *evaluate* the constraint defects (through a call to {py:meth}`~cooper.problem.ConstrainedMinimizationProblem.closure`).
+When using a `Lagrangian` formulation, to obtain the gradients with respect to the Lagrange multipliers, it suffices to *evaluate* the constraint defects (through a call to {py:meth}`~cooper.problem.ConstrainedMinimizationProblem.closure`).
 This